Redislabs-Solution-Architects/redispring-music/README.md

 This project is a Spring Boot app that can be run locally with a Redis database and then deployed to Pivotal Application Service (PAS) without any code changes.

 ## Architecture
-The [Spring Music app](https://github.com/jruaux/spring-music.git) is a 3-tier web application built with Angular JS for the frontend, Spring Boot for the controller, and Redis for the backend.
+The [RediSpring Music app](https://github.com/Redislabs-Solution-Architects/redispring-music) is a 3-tier web application built with Angular JS for the frontend, Spring Boot for the controller, and Redis for the backend.

 ### Domain Model
 We have a single class representing a music album: